Structured Formality – Toorak Garden Residence by Paul Conrad Architects

 By blanketing a controlled symmetry to the overall form, the home then references the original classical style and breaks up the whole.

 Feeling both appropriate to its area while exemplifying a European sensibility, Toorak Garden Residence echoes a longevity and permanence.
-Conrad Architects employs contrast as a key feature in proposing such a balanced and plentiful family home.
+Paul Conrad Architects employs contrast as a key feature in proposing such a balanced and plentiful family home.